-Once the court has ordered the offender to pay the victim, it becomes a The amount of money that a court has ordered a debtor to pay..
-The recovery of the Money that is owed by one person or business to another. depends on whether the offender has assets and on the enforcement process (see Chapter 5.2: Are you in debt?).
+Once the court has ordered the offender to pay the victim, it becomes a judgment debt.
+The recovery of the debt depends on whether the offender has assets and on the enforcement process (see Chapter 5.2: Are you in debt?).

 - compensation under the Sentencing Act can include an amount for pain and suffering that is higher than the limited amounts available for special financial assistance under the VOCA Act;

 - under the Sentencing Act, compensation is paid by the offender (whose financial circumstances may be taken into account by the court when making the order); under the VOCA Act, financial assistance is paid for by the state; and